dannguyen/nicar-2019-github-intro/src/201-highlights.md

-# How Real-World Journalists Using Github
+# How Journalists Use Github

+---